Skip to content

 Automatically via the Lookup Manager

 If your lookups change frequently and you wish to keep them up to date, LimaCharlie offers the lookup manager extension as a mechanism to automatically update your lookups every 24 hours.
-Documentation on the lookup manager can be found here.
+See the Lookup Manager documentation.

 Programmatic Management